Dr.Biol., Professor A.P. Shklyarenko1

 2Volgograd State University, Volgograd

-Keywords: physical education, scoliotic disease, physical exercise, level of psychological stability, physical working capacity.
+Keywords: scoliosis, physical activity, therapeutic physical practices, physical working capacity.

-- Shklyarenko A.P., Kovalenko T.G., Ulyanov D.A.
-Funktsionalnaya korrektsiya skolioticheskoy bolezni sredstvami fizicheskoy kultury u detey i podrostkov [Functional correction of scoliotic disease by means of physical education in children and adolescents].
-Volgograd: VolSU publ., 2016.
-232 p.
+- Shklyarenko A.P., T.G.
+Kovalenko, D.A.
+Ulyanov Funktsionalnaya korrektsiya skolioticheskoy bolezni sredstvami fizicheskoy kulturyi u detey i podrostkov [Functional correction of scoliotic disease using physical culture in children and adolescents].
+Volgograd: VSU publ., 2016, 232 p.